Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Covariant Phase Space Formalism

 \section{Covariant Phase Space Formalism}

 The hidden conformal symmetry of a non-extremal Kerr black hole, reviewed in Sec.~\ref{sec:Kerr/CFT}, can be more rigorously studied using the covariant phase space formalism \cite{Haco:2018ske, Haco:2019ggi, Aggarwal:2019iay, Perry:2020ndy, Perry:2022udk}.
 The authors of \cite{Haco:2018ske} utilized the phase space formalism to interpret the central charges of the 2d conformal field theory dual to the Kerr black hole as surface integrals.
 This approach is based on the fact that the diffeomorphisms Vir$_\text{L}\otimes$Vir$_\text{R}$ act non-trivially on the horizon of the black hole and generate soft hair.
 This formalism was extended to the Kerr-Newman black hole in \cite{Haco:2019ggi} and further adapted to incorporate a negative cosmological constant to accommodate asymptotically AdS$_4$ black holes in \cite{Perry:2020ndy}.
 Other backgrounds, including Kerr-Newman-AdS and Kerr-Taub-NUT black holes, were treated in \cite{Perry:2022udk}.
+Besides the Einstein gravity, the covariant phase space formalism can also be applied to higher-curvature gravity theories (see e.g. \cite{Ghodrati:2016vvf}).

 In this section, we reproduce the Bekenstein-Hawking entropy for the non-extremal AdS$_4$ Kerr-Newman black holes, including an additional dilaton and an axion field introduced in Sec.~\ref{sec:black hole solution} microscopically via this formalism.
 After introducing the conformal coordinates, a set of diffeomorphisms acting non-trivially on the horizon of the black hole forms a pair of centreless Virasoro algebras.
 The central terms of these Virasoro algebras are encoded in the covariant charges of the generators, from which the central charges can be extracted.
 This allows us to compute the black hole entropy using the Cardy formula for the degeneracy of states in a CFT$_2$.